-Courses for other Dental Schools may be looked at here.
+Courses for other Dental Schools may be looked here.

 Courses Required at Some Dental Schools or Highly Recommended at Dental Schools:

-You may borrow a copy of ADEA Official Guide to Dental Schools from HPA Professor Prokowpow or from Van Wylen Library Reference desk.
+You may borrow a copy of ADEA Official Guide to Dental Schools from HPA or from Van Wylen Library Reference desk.